FUN ZERMATT WINTER ACTIVITIES IN WINTER

 Hiking isn’t just for summer.
-If you prefer to be on your feet rather than skis, then consider a winter hike and snowshoeing.
+If you prefer to be on your feet rather than skis, consider a winter hike and snowshoeing.
 This is a great way to experience Zermatt in December, January, February, or even in early March or November.

-Sledging and tobogganing are another favorite pastimes in Zermatt.
-If you love the excitement of going down steep trails, then you might want to spend some of your vacation on these runs.
+Sledding and tobogganing are other popular pastimes in Zermatt.
+If you love the excitement of going down steep trails, then you might want to spend some of your vacations on these runs.
 There are three to choose from, ranging from easy to medium levels.

 Town of Zermatt

-While this activity can be done year round, seeing lovely Zermatt under the cover of snow and the bright sun is a worthwhile winter activity.
-Stroll the streets of this Alpine village.
-At this time of year, it is like a winter wonderland.
+Seeing lovely Zermatt under the cover of snow and the bright sun is a worthwhile winter activity.
+Stroll the streets of this Alpine village – at this time of year, it is like a winter wonderland.

 Paragliding and Heliskiing

-You can experience the Matterhorn in all of its glory with a helicopter fly-around.
-See one of the highest peaks in the Alps from all sides.
-This thrilling winter activity shouldn’t be missed.
+This way, you can experience the Matterhorn in all of its glory with a helicopter fly-around.

 Matterhorn Museum – Zermatlantis